-Upon completing her concentration in oil painting in Florence, Italy, Laura graduated with honors from Auburn University with a BFA in Studio Art.
-She lived for brief stints in Europe, Asia, and in Tanzania, Africa where she taught art classes to school children prior to her return to Birmingham, Alabama.
-She and her husband, Will, have been married for 15 years and are raising their two children a short distance from the home where she grew up.
+Prior to beginning her journey as a professional artist, Laura lived for brief stints in Europe, Asia, and in Tanzania, Africa where she taught art classes to school-age children before returning to Birmingham.
+Her oversees travel and the memories of these experiences continue to inspire her present-day work.
+She and her husband, Will, have been married for 16 years and raise their two beautiful children a short distance from the home where she grew up.

 Commission inquiries are welcomed and pricing is available upon request.
 LMCartistry@outlook.com or (205) 901-3591